Wereldmuseum Amsterdam

 • Duuren, David van.
 125 Jaar Verzamelen : Tropenmuseum, Amsterdam.
 Amsterdam: Koninklijk Museum voor de Tropen, 1990.

-Book from 1990 in honour of the eightieth anniversary of the Association the Royal Tropical Institute.
+Book from 1990 to mark the eightieth anniversary of the Royal Tropical Institute Association.
 Describes the then 125-year history of the collection of the Wereldmuseum Amsterdam from the perspective of that time.
-The book gives a general overview of the genesis of the Wereldmuseum Amsterdam and pays extra attention to several individual objects.
+The book gives a general overview of the history of the establishment of the Wereldmuseum Amsterdam and takes a closer look at various individual objects.https://search.worldcat.org/title/902015409?oclcNum=902015409

 • NL-HaNA, KIT Koninklijk Instituut voor de Tropen, 2.20.69

-Archives of the Royal Tropical Institute up to and including 1995 deposited at the Dutch National Archives in The Hague.
-Archives after 1995 are still physically on file at KIT.
+Archive of the Royal Tropical Institute up to and including 1995 deposited at the Dutch National Archives in The Hague.
+Archives after 1995 are still physically held at the KIT.
 The archive description contains detailed information on the history of the Wereldmuseum Amsterdam and the structure of the archive.https://www.nationaalarchief.nl/onderzoeken/archief/2.20.69

 • Jans, Huub.
 Honderdzestig Meter Mauritskade : Vier Eeuwen Tropenervaring Allegorisch Weerspiegeld in de Huisvesting van Een Wetenschappelijk Instituut.
 Amsterdam: Koninklijk Instituut voor de Tropen, 1976.

-Thin booklet from 1976 that mainly focuses on the building of today's Wereldmuseum Amsterdam and the KIT.
-Attention is paid to the construction of the Wereldmuseum's building, but the booklet also contains descriptions of several facade tiles characteristic of the European view on the colonial project in the 20th century.
+Booklet from 1976 that mainly focuses on the building housing today's Wereldmuseum Amsterdam and the KIT.
+Attention is given to the development of the building, but the booklet also contains descriptions of various facade stones that are characteristic of European views on the colonial project in the 20th century.https://search.worldcat.org/title/63449631

 Related items